Antique wooden sundial of German origin, by David Beringer, 18th century

 Description

 The portable sundial, also known as a travel sundial, is a sundial that cannot be repaired or mounted.
-Stationary sundials typically measure the sun's hour angle directly and must be aligned with the compass points.
-Portable sundials are mainly elevation dials, used to measure the sun's elevation angle, which is then read after evaluation with a known declination, adjusted for the year and the solar hour.
-Usually, it is also necessary to know whether it is morning or afternoon, as the same elevation angle can be measured twice a day.
+Stationary sundials typically measure the sun’s hour angle directly and must be aligned with the compass points.
+Portable sundials are mainly elevation dials, used to measure the sun’s elevation angle, which is then read after evaluation with a known declination, adjusted for the year and the solar hour.
+Usually, it’s also necessary to know whether it’s morning or afternoon, as the same elevation angle can be measured twice a day.

-Luxury antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess distinct character and soul.
-It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+Luxury antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is a growing number of enthusiasts of high-quality vintage items, which possess a distinct character and soul.
+This is a nod to history, the creation, and design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its characteristic features.

-Several prominent styles distinguish antique furniture.
-Eclectic furniture from the 19th century, including the beloved Biedermeier style, is one example.
-Early 20th-century variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque influences.
+Many styles distinguish antique furniture, but a few key ones can be highlighted.
+Eclectic furniture refers to the 19th century, notably the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign, featuring significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture, such as Louis XVI style, also draws heavily from ancient architecture.
-Notable and interesting are antique pieces in Rococo and Louis XV styles.
-Baroque, derived from the Portuguese word 'barocco' meaning irregularly developed pearl, was characterized by highly ornate, luxurious furniture designed to impress with splendor and play a significant role in luxury interiors.
-Materials were selectively chosen to emphasize the grandeur of these pieces.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has on modern classic furniture, which often closely resembles the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, often using brown stains, moldings, strong bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and other chest-type furniture.
-Mythology and ancient themes were popular, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Many global brands now reproduce such furniture inspired by Italian and French craftsmen, paying homage to and preserving the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture styles varied by country, each with its unique character.
-This is especially relevant when searching for exclusive antiques suitable for your interior.
+Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 The key aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market contains many forgeries.
-Luxury Products provides documentation confirming the authenticity and compliance of each item with its description and photos.
-We also have access to art experts, historians, and specialists from around the world.
+Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details